-The custom field for record relationships is a tag type field which allows for multiple selections.
-You can specify whether the values in the drop-down choice list should span the entire account or be isolated to a specific product line or product in the Filter field values to dropdown found in the Create custom field modal.
+The custom field for record relationships is a tag type field which allows multiple selections.
+You can specify whether the values in the dropdown choice list should span the entire account or be isolated to a specific product line or product.
+Choose this through the Filter field values to dropdown found in the Create custom field modal.

-Note: Available records will be restricted based on user product permissions regardless of the filter option chosen.
+Note: Available records are restricted based on user product permissions regardless of the filter option chosen.

 Custom table relationships

-These are exclusively available to Enterprise+ customers who are making use of custom tables in Aha!
+These options are exclusively available to Enterprise+ customers who use custom tables.

-- Many-to-many relationship - Enterprise+ only, allows linking multiple records from a custom table to a standard record or another custom table.
+- Many to many relationship: Allows linking multiple records from a custom table to a standard record or another custom table.

-- Master-detail relationship - Enterprise+ only, create and edit custom table entries inline within a standard table or another custom table.
+- Master-detail relationship: Create and edit custom table entries inline within a standard table or another custom table.

-Layouts are organized by data object, which can be selected at the top of Settings -> Account -> Custom Layouts.
-Once you have selected which data object for which you want to manage a layout, you will have options to:
+Layouts are organized by data object, which can be selected at the top of Settings > Account > Custom field layouts.
+After you have selected the data object for which you want to manage a layout, you will have options to:

-- Clone an existing layout - hover to the right of the layout you want to start with under the Actions column and select Clone.
+- Clone an existing custom field layout.
+Hover to the right of the layout you want to copy in the Actions column, and then click Clone.
 A new duplicate layout will be created with the same name prepended with "[Copy]" for you to edit and assign to products.

 Now that you have your layout defined, it is time to determine which products it will apply to.
-This is managed by Product Owners in Settings -> Product -> Configure.
-Once you are on the configuration page, navigate to the Custom fields section.
-There, you can choose whether each product will use the layout inherited from its product line or apply a different one.
+Go to Settings > Product > Configure.
+Scroll to the Custom fields section, and then select Use layouts inherited from [product name] or Customize layouts.

 Import data to custom fields

-Once a custom field is created, you can also populate it using the Import from CSV tool.
+After a custom field is created, you can also populate it using the Import from CSV tool.
 Each custom field requires its own column.
-If you are using a custom field with a pre-defined list, just make sure the data you are importing matches the options in the list.
+If you are using a custom field with a predefined list, make sure the data you are importing matches the options in the list.

 Expand beyond custom fields with custom tables

 Custom tables is a feature available to Enterprise+ customers.
 A custom table is a collection of records organized in a table with data defined by custom fields.
-With custom tables, you can not only capture key information, but you can also link it directly to your existing data in Aha! and expand your use of custom fields exponentially.
+With custom tables, you can capture key information and link it directly to your existing data in Aha! — expanding your use of custom fields exponentially.